Fort Lauderdale Speeding Attorney

 If you are convicted of a felony, the penalties become much stricter.
 You will have to pay a $1,000 fine, as well as court fees.
 You will also have more than four points added to your driver’s licenses which could accumulate and result in a suspension or other penalties.
 You may also be charged with reckless driving, which may result in a sentence of jail time, as well as a driver’s license revocation for one to ten years.

-Our Speeding Attorney in Fort Lauderdale Can Help with Your Ticket
+Our Fort Lauderdale Speeding Attorney Can Help with Your Ticket

 At Meldon Law, our knowledgeable Fort Lauderdale speeding attorney knows the harsh consequences that come with a conviction for speeding, and we can help you avoid them.
 We know how to help you beat the charges or get them reduced to a non-criminal violation.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation with our skilled attorney.